kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Transaction.md

 	1. accountId, accountName are taken from the 'fromAccount'  of the Transaction
 	2. If total debits >= total credits, make this LineItem isCredit = true, with total debits - total credits as the amount.
 Otherwise if credits > debits, make isCredit false, with total credits - debits as the amount.
 	4. description should be the same as the description of the Transaction.
+	5. lineItemId should be taken from balancerLineItemId of the Transaction.
 4. Populate the JournalEntry fields from the Transaction fields: organizationId, personId, description, journalEntryDate, journalEntryId should all remain the same.

 # Endpoints